133: Planes, Trains and Automobiles

 about 25 feet off the coast.

-I guess they might, with huge radars pointing exactly at the U.S.
+I guess they might.
+With huge radars pointing exactly at the US naval base.

 Great respect is in the case of Tibet and Taiwan of other places' territorial sovereignty.

-I've been consciously trying to seek out news stories that rebut my knee-jerk prejudice, which is that I feel like, and I just don't know if I've consumed too much X content, that the Mauritius is very cynically using the idea of decolonisation and saying, look at you rich white people, you've come over and been terribly beastly to us in the developing world, in order to basically get lots of money that they would like for their government, which I don't, but I just feel like we're whistled to being had,
+This is the my problem with I've been consciously trying to seek out news stories that rebut my knee-jerk prejudice, which is that I feel like and I just don't know if I've consumed too much um X content that the Mauritius is very cynically using the idea of decolonisation and saying, Look at you rich white people, you've come over and been terribly beastly to us in the developing world, in order to basically get lots of money that they would like for their government, which I don't but I just feel like we're sort sort of being had.

 But from everything that you said, Jane, it seems that the two different issues, the natural justice for the displaced people, is very separate to the idea of like the geopolitical question of the control of the islands.